rafaelgou/the-phpjs-local-docs-collection/README.md

         * [Index](http://aurelio.net/regex/)

-## What languages?
+## What languages are available?

-Almost all English, some English and Portuguese, and just two great references only in Portuguese.
+Almost all docs in English, some in English and Portuguese, and just two great references only in Portuguese (I use them, sorry, it must fit my needs firstly).

 ## Licences

 All docs are licensed to permit redistribuition.
 If for some reason I'd made a mistake, please let me know to exclude the doc.
 It's important to respect the authors.

+This project is licensed under GPL3